Alexis Kanner: The Prisoner

 Kanner's performances in the 1967–1968 British television series The Prisoner brought lasting recognition for his acting.
 When he was first enrolled, Patrick McGoohan, the star and co-creator of the series, was planning the final four episodes.
 There was some opposition to the choice, but McGoohan was looking to cast the rebellious and maverick qualities that Kanner displayed.
-His first guest-star role was in the mock Wild West episode "Living in Harmony", in which he portrayed the "Kid" (the alter-ego of Number Eight), a violent mute dressed in circus pants and a top hat, who is eventually shot in a duel by McGoohan's character, Number Six.
+His first guest-star role was in the mock Wild West episode "Living in Harmony", in which he portrayed the "Kid" (the alter-ego of Number Eight), a violent mute dressed in circus trousers and a top hat, who is eventually shot in a duel by McGoohan's character, Number Six.
 McGoohan was impressed by his acting skills and perfectionism (to prepare the duel scene, both actors practised quick-draw assiduously).
 As a result, McGoohan wrote for Kanner the role of Number Forty-eight, who is made to stand trial as the representative of rebellious youth in "Fall Out", the final episode of the series.
 Additionally, Kanner gave an uncredited performance as the photographer in the fairy tale episode "The Girl Who Was Death", in which he performed a number of stunts on a roller coaster.